monopole/grid_world/README.md

 # Grid World

-A dart implementation of Conway's game of life.
+A dart implementation of Conway's Game of Life.

-`GridWorld` is an _NxM_ grid of cells that can be alive or dead.
+`GridWorld` is an _NxM_ grid of cells that can be dead or alive.
-A `GridWorld` accepts an `Evolver` to evolve it forward in time.

 A `GridWorld` can be constructed from
  * a multi-line string, e.g.